 To start, I prepared a simple questionnaire based on my findings and past feedback.
 I reached out to 16 people to interview and talk about their challenges when they were looking for a job.

-Base on their response, I was able to create my Persona, gather some issues and recommendations to improve the user experience.
+Based on their responses, I was able to create my Persona, and gathered some issues and recommendations to improve the user experience.

 Now I was able to come up with a few deliverable solutions and at the same time renovate existing features.

 I don’t start any project without sketching first.
 I spend a long time drawing on the paper or on my iPad whenever I’m on the road and a new idea comes up.